Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Background and Data

-This quota-constrained distribution mechanism created a natural experiment.
-Since coupons were allocated on a first-come, first-served basis until daily quotas were exhausted, individuals who were otherwise similar could differ in coupon receipt status based on small, arguably random differences in when they attempted to claim coupons.
-We utilize this quasi-random variation to identify the causal impact of coupon receipt on consumer spending using a difference-in-differences framework.
-Our treatment group consists of individuals who successfully obtained coupons, while our control group comprises those who attempted but failed to secure coupons due to quota exhaustion.
+This quota-constrained, first-come, first-served distribution mechanism generated a daily ``rush'' environment in which users competed to claim coupons before the quota was exhausted.
+Whether an individual who clicked on the event page successfully obtained a coupon bundle depended on whether their claim attempt occurred before or after the daily quota was reached.
+We define the treatment group as individuals who successfully obtained at least one coupon bundle during the program period, and the control group as those who participated in the event but never obtained a coupon.
+To identify the causal impact of coupon receipt on consumer spending, we employ a matched difference-in-differences framework, as detailed in Section \ref{sec:model-did}.
 We track the expenditures for online delivery orders placed through the partnering platform, where coupons were automatically applied once the purchase met the required threshold.
 Consumers could only use one coupon per order, providing a clean measure of how coupon availability affected purchasing decisions.